twosatnams/beginning-ruby-problems/README.md

     - a) First element is replaced by multiplication of first and second.
     - b) Last element is replaced by multiplication of last and second last.

+- [x] [Caesar Cipher](lib/caesar_ciphar.rb) - Write a function that takes a message and an increment amount and outputs the same letters shifted by that amount in the alphabet.

 ## Trees and Graphs

 - [x] [Knight's Travails](lib/knight_path_finder.rb) - Write a class that will find a path for a Chess Knight from a starting position to an end position